-The focus is on enjoying a healthy, fulfilling life, not on weight.
+The focus of the Eating for You approach is on enjoying a healthy, fulfilling life, not on weight.

 When you are living a healthy life, your ideal body weight just happens as the natural outcome.
 Conversely, when the focus is on body weight alone, life often becomes miserable.

 There are regular articles about health and healthy body weight in the research journals and in the media.